 And so the saying, “Let it go, Let it all go” is what I heard when I took my heart for its familiar walk along the coast of the Pacific in California a couple of months after my mother passed away from Covid.
 I have been taking my heart for a walk along the shores since the early 1990s, where much of my writings were created on those very beaches at sunset.

-And this particular days heart walk, I know it wasn’t my voice in the silent saying this, it was my mothers.
-The tremendous amount of heartbreak, grief, fear and now responsibility of handling her affairs that resulted in such egregious behavior from others who supposedly loved her because she finally gave me a voice and trusted me to handle her affairs with transparency and love.
+And this particular day’s heart walk, I know it wasn’t my voice in the silent saying this, it was my mother’s.
+The tremendous amount of heartbreak, grief, fear, and now the responsibility of handling her affairs resulted in such egregious behavior from others who supposedly loved her because she finally gave me a voice and trusted me to handle her affairs with transparency and love.

-So if I let it all go, all the feelings and emotions and thoughts less than loving in its purest form, I have permission to let them go.
-And I have, because I asked myself how I choose to live the rest of my days and what do I want my life to FEEL like from here on.
-Not look like or sound like or any other five senses, but what do I want to feel…?
+So if I let it all go, all the feelings and emotions and thoughts less than loving in their purest form, I have permission to let them go.
+And I have because I asked myself how I choose to live the rest of my days and what do I want my life to FEEL like from here on.
+Not look like or sound like any other five senses, but what do I want to feel…?